Frequently Asked Questions

 Can I re-use the data and charts in my own work?

-You can use and reuse the data and charts from the liver disease profile tool (not including logos) free of charge in any format or medium under the terms of the open government licence.
-Please state that you obtained the information from the 'Office for Health Improvement and Disparities (OHID) liver disease profile' in your published document.
+You can use and reuse the data and charts from the liver disease profile tool free of charge in any format or medium under the terms of the open government licence.

 How can I influence what indicators are included in the liver disease profile in future?